go9kata/go9kata.github.io/about.md

 <h2>Experience</h2>

 <p align="justify">Important part of software development in research field is to fully grasp and understand the problems.
 A thorough background in biology and neuroscience is required to smooth down the communication with scientists and abstract them out from the technical aspect of problem solving.
 Next big challenge is to keep track of modern techniques and equipment limits.
 Knowing instruments quality measures, synchronization demands and programmable capabilities gives you a head start in designing and implementing steady and reliable control or analysis software.
-Most of all one need to enjoy the thrill of solving challenging problems, application of novel algorithms and learning new libraries and programming paradigms.
+Most of all, one needs to enjoy the thrill of solving challenging problems, application of novel algorithms and learning new libraries and programming paradigms.
 Self-driven urge of improvement is shaping day-to-day work.</p>

 <div id="chart_experience"></div>